aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

     cd guidance-for-automating-aws-transformations-vmware-deployment/source
     ```

-4. Start by running the first bash script.
+4. Start by running the first shell script.
 This creates an AWS Organization with all features enabled.

-    Pass in the following paramters to the second bash script:
+    Pass in the following paramters to the second shell script:

     - STACK_NAME: name of cloudformation stack.
-    - TEMPLATE_PATH: path to phase2 yaml.
+    - TEMPLATE_PATH: path to `phase2-idc.yaml`.

     BASH